 We won’t tire you with too much technical information.
 The list of game development technologies is nearly endless, and programming languages and frameworks pop up semi-regularly and deserve their own articles.
 You can ask our product developers for details on how to code an idle game if you’re interested in that.
 Or we might write a separate article later.
 For now, we’ll just scratch the surface.

 The two most popular game engines today are Unity and Unreal Engine.
 Both are common among developers and are really good options.
 Unreal Engine offers better graphics, especially in 3D.
 Unity’s 3D graphics aren’t half bad, though.
 Unless you’re into making an Assassin’s Creed idle clicker with the graphics of the original (which — why would you do that?), Unity is a perfect engine for incremental games.

 High processing power requirements make Unreal a go-to choice for PC games rather than mobile.
-Most mobile game developers would make an incremental game in Unity.
+Most mobile game developers would make an idle game in Unity.

 Besides, there’s the money issue.
 While developing on Unity can be a little expensive initially (the free version is workable but abridged and Pro versions come with a subscription), Unreal Engine is completely free to use but takes 5 percent of your revenue after you publish your game.
 This can be a nice chunk of your money in the long run.

 The server side of your game can be written in Python, Ruby, or Elixir.
 However, we’re talking about how to make a simple idle game, and chances are you don’t really need a server side.
 Incremental games are light enough that most data can be stored on players’ devices or in the cloud.
 So you won’t need servers, and thus you won’t need a backend.

 A soft launch is a test run of a completed game.
 If you’ve ever dealt with regular app development, not game development, you might compare a soft launch to launching a minimum viable product.
 There are differences, of course.